Sihoiba/JH_MoreExaltedPerks/README.md

 * ALERTING - Former and Robot only.
 Increased health and makes a loud noise when it sees the player to attract other enemies.
 Also makes one enemy of the same class hunt the player.
 * BAYONET - Formers only.
 Changes their normal ranged weapon based melee attack, to a 20 damage piercing melee attack.
 * BLASTGUARD - Reduces splash damage by 75%
-* BLINDING - Enemies inflict Dazzled status on melee attacks hit which reduces vision range.
+* BLINDING - Enemies inflict Dazzled status on attacks hit which reduces vision range.
+Melee attacks reduce vision range more than ranged attacks.
 * CRITRESIST - Reduces incoming crit chance by 100%.
 * DODGE - Formers only.
 Gains dodge on move like players.
 * DRAINING - Drains player resource on hit